-09. PEOPLE WILL QUESTION WHETHER OR NOT YOUR SIGNIFICANT OTHER IS REAL
+09. PEOPLE WILL START TO QUESTION WHETHER OR NOT YOUR SIGNIFICANT OTHER IS REAL

 Induced by word vomit, people begin to wonder if this amazingly perfect person you keep harping on about even exists.
 You’ll notice an influx of probing questions like “So… when are we going to meet him?” and “Hey, when’s he coming to stay?”.
-A big giveaway is when they start to invite you on single nights’ out or encouraging you to sign up to free dating sites uk like matchmehappy.co.uk.
+A big giveaway is when they start to invite you on single nights out or encourage you to sign up to free dating sites uk.
 Maybe send yourself some flowers on the down-low from your SO?
 Subtle gestures, that kind of thing.

-10. YOU NEED TO GET COMFORTABLE WITH UNINSPIRING CHATS
+10. YOU NEED TO BE COMFORTABLE WITH UNINSPIRING CHATS

 Contrary to the quality over quantity belief, there will be late-night conversations where both of you will just sit there in silence.
 You’re not always going to have something to talk about, and the day-to-day stuff you used to chat about isn’t worth bringing up because – newsflash – you kind of needed to be there.
 And that’s okay.
 You’ll spend hours chatting about all sorts of unnecessary stuff just to ‘spend time’ with them or hear their voice.
 And when you do finally see each other and they start to encroach on your reclaimed personal space, you’re going to engage in an awkward dance around not picking fights (because let’s face it, you’ll be hopping back on some sort of public transport in less than 24 hours, so why ruin the moment?)